Latvia–Spain relations

-Latvia–Spain relations are the bilateral and diplomatic relations between Latvia and Spain.
-Relationships are based on the countries' membership in the European Union and NATO.
+Latvia–Spain relations are the bilateral relations between Latvia and Spain.
+Both countries are full members of the Council of Europe, the European Union and NATO.

-Facilities
+Diplomatic missions

-Latvia has an embassy in Madrid and consulates in Barcelona, Bilbao, Marbella, Seville and Valencia.
+Latvia has an embassy in Madrid.
 Formal representation of Spain in Latvia is limited to the embassy office in Riga.

-Diplomatic relations
+History

 Historical relations between Spain and Latvia began during the first period of independence, and were re-established in October 1991.

 Since Latvia's entry into the EU and NATO, relations with Spain have seen positive developments, including the opening of the Spanish Embassy in Riga in 2004, and Latvia's Diplomatic Representation in Madrid.